OpenSDN-io/docs/tungsten-fabric-installation-and-upgrade-guide/juju-charms-nested-kubernetes.rst

-Installing Tungsten Fabric with Kubernetes in Nested Mode by Using Juju Charms
+Installing OpenSDN with Kubernetes in Nested Mode by Using Juju Charms
 ==============================================================================

 :date: 2020-10-15

-Tungsten Fabric Release 1909 and later support provisioning of a Kubernetes cluster inside an OpenStack cluster.
-Tungsten Fabric offers a nested control and data plane where a single TF control plane and a single network stack can manage and service both the OpenStack and Kubernetes clusters.
+OpenSDN Release 1909 and later support provisioning of a Kubernetes cluster inside an OpenStack cluster.
+OpenSDN offers a nested control and data plane where a single OpenSDN control plane and a single network stack can manage and service both the OpenStack and Kubernetes clusters.

 In nested mode, a Kubernetes cluster is provisioned in virtual machines of an OpenStack cluster.
-The CNI plugin and the TF-Kubernetes manager of the Kubernetes cluster interface directly with TF components that manage the OpenStack cluster.
+The CNI plugin and the OpenSDN-Kubernetes manager of the Kubernetes cluster interface directly with OpenSDN components that manage the OpenStack cluster.

 All Kubernetes features, functions and specifications are supported when